MrJFry/Looping_Louie/README.md

 To build this you need the following parts:

--Looping Louie
+- Looping Louie
--Arduino Nano V3
+- Arduino Nano V3
--128 x 64 Pixel 0,96" OLED Display with I2C (SSD1306)
+- 128 x 64 Pixel 0,96" OLED Display with I2C (SSD1306)
--L293D H-bridge
+- L293D H-bridge
--MicroUSB breakout
+- MicroUSB breakout
--tip switch
+- tip switch
--wires and some perfboard
+- wires and some perfboard

 ## Hardware Setup